RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

+🦄 There will be a proper panic function that prints the trace and line numbers in the future

 #### Result

 When the error is recoverable you don't want a function to abort the entire program, instead you want to indicate that an error has occurred so it can be handled by the caller, otherwise you would like to return the result.